skid-dev/UltraBox/README.md

 ## Features

 - Launcher: A search bar for quick access to news articles and classes, as well as textbooks from Box of Books.
-   - You'll need to manually provide the RSS feed for your news headlines.
    - Search through book headings in Box of Books.
 - Dark theme: Dark theme for the SchoolBox website and its pages (still a work in progress)
 - News Chips: Replaces boring SchoolBox tabs in the news section with much more elegant chips and a search bar.